 If you want to learn more about omotenashi, check out the article I wrote after returning my first trip back to Japan after moving back to the United States: Life in Japan: Omotenashi – the spirit of Japan’s customer service & hospitality.

-Exciting opportunity: Join my in Japan in May!
+Exciting opportunity: Join me in Japan!

-Prepare to be transformed
+Prepare to be transformed on a KBJ Anderson Japan Study Trip

 Back to these three “Only In Japan” experiences